 Cunard's Queen Mary 2

-Renovated last year at the cost of over $132million dollars, Queen Mary’s named-successor Queen Mary 2 provides transatlantic sailings from New York to Southampton as did Cunard’s original luxury ocean liner and her predecessor Queen Elizabeth.
+Renovated last year at the cost of over $132 million dollars, Queen Mary’s named-successor the Queen Mary 2 cruise ship provides transatlantic sailings from New York to Southampton as did Cunard’s original luxury ocean liner and her predecessor Queen Elizabeth.
 The only ocean liner to sail from Southampton to New York also offers cruise voyages including an annual world cruise.
 Although surpassed as the longest passenger ship, the 2,600-passenger Queen Mary 2 completed in December of 2003 still remains as the largest ocean liner ever built.

 Referred to as a remastering by Cunard, Queen Mary 2 refurbishment involved transforming the inside with added cabins, redone Carinthia Lounge, update of the vessel throughout its entirety including the Kings Court buffet as well as painting the exterior Queen Mary 2’s over 1,100 feet in order to balance the heritage of the ship’s legacy with a contemporary feel.
 Within the lounge, passengers enjoy the food and live music from noon into the evening in an elegant setting while sitting in plush upholstered oversized comfortable sofas and low-back arm chairs.
 The Port Wall features wines of forty-six vintages, the oldest from 1840.

 The new cabins, a total of fifty added during the month-long renovation in Hamburg, Germany during last summer can be found on the top of the ship, as well as the interior of the ocean-liner, including six cabins for solo travelers and nine similar staterooms on Deck 2 and Deck 3 respectively.
 In addition to the new cabins for solo travelers, each of the staterooms received contemporary furnishings.
-Each of the Queen Mary 2’s cabin class has its own dining class.
+Each of the Cunard's Queen Mary 2 cabin classes has its own dining class.